crimist/trakx/refactoring.md

-## Notes

-* We're moving connection backups into the tracker runner using Marshal / Unmarshal

-## to do
+## To dos

 * Deal w/ every TODO

 * Refactor the 'pools' package, see TODOs inside

+* refactor project layout - move stuff to internal/ so that code is cleanly seperated from packaging etc.

 ## Ideas